(888) 383-HERS (4377)

 What is a Cool Roof?

-Roofs are essential when it comes to building efficiency.
-As you can imagine, a building’s roof takes on a majority of the direct sunlight throughout the day.
-A cool roof’s design reflects more sunlight than a standard roof.
-The color of a roof largely determines the amount of thermal radiation a roof can absorb.
+Roofs are essential when it comes to the efficiency of a building.
+As you can imagine, a building’s roof is hit by direct sunlight throughout the day.
+A cool roof’s design reflects a majority of sunlight, making it an ideal insulator.
+The color of a roof largely determines the amount of light a roof can absorb.
 Similar to how light-colored clothing keeps you cool on a sunny day, light-colored shingles help keep a structure cool.
 In fact, dark-colored roofs can quickly become 50 degrees hotter than their lighter counterparts, according to Energy.gov.
 Wood shingles are naturally light-colored, but you can choose a conducive color with any roof material.
 Also, low-sloped roofs (<17°) tend to absorb more direct radiation on summer days.
-So, a steep-sloped roof (> 17°) is a natural option to keep a roof cool yeah.
+So, a steep-sloped roof (> 17°) is a natural option to keep a roof cool.

-Cool roofs may also utilize specialized liquid or aluminum coatings on their exteriors.
+Most manufacturers have cool roof shingle options.
+Reflective asphalt shingles are made with reflective granules and look nearly identical.
+Cool roof options may also utilize specialized liquid or aluminum coatings on their exteriors to reflect heat.
 This type of glazing is synergetic with certain types of roof materials such as clay tiles, concrete tiles, and metal shingles.
-Another type of cool roof design employs layers of reflective sheets underneath the tiles with a smooth finish on the outermost layer, $400 to reduce surface area.
+Another type of cool roof design employs layers of reflective sheets underneath the tiles with a smooth finish on the outermost layer, to reduce surface area.
 The Cool Roof Rating Council is responsible for testing and rating roofing products.
 All in all, a cool roof improves energy efficiency by reducing the amount of heat that can enter a building.

 Solar Reflectance

 Solar reflectance refers to the ability of a material to reflect light.
 It’s measured from 0 to 1; the higher the value, the more light is reflected.
 Keep in mind we are talking about visible light.
 Light and heat are correlated, but not the same thing.
-Imagine a panel of aluminum foil laying next to a black panel.
-The aluminum foil has higher reflectance and may get warm, but it will also reflect a beam of light back into the atmosphere.
-Instead, the black panel has low reflectance, acting similar to a black hole, sucking in all of the light and heat.
-The solar reflectance rating is .10 for a typical roof.
-Contrarily, a cool roof has a reflectance of .20 or higher.
+Imagine a white panel laying next to a black panel.
+White has higher reflectance and may get warm, but it will also reflect light back into the atmosphere.
+The average solar reflectance rating is .10 for a typical roof, which equates to 10%.
+Contrarily, a cool roof has a of 20% reflectivity or higher.

 Thermal Emittance